Quantum-Unity-Globalchain/besu_automation_tool/README.md

 - **Deployment and Monitoring**: Integrates with Azure Monitor and other tools for real-time monitoring of network health and performance.
 - **Continuous Improvement**: Includes a feedback mechanism for users to report issues or request features.

+## Multi-Blockchain Support

+The tool now supports configuration for multiple blockchain networks, including Hyperledger Besu and XDC Zero.
+This allows for seamless setup and management of various blockchain infrastructures.

+### Supported Blockchains

+- Hyperledger Besu
+- XDC Zero
+- More to come

+For detailed instructions on configuring each supported blockchain, please refer to the respective sections in the [USER_GUIDE.md](docs/USER_GUIDE.md).

 ## Getting Started

 To get started with the Hyperledger Besu Automation Tool, follow these steps: